rockymadden/canvas-lms-cloud/readme.md

 * TCP port 22 is open on all hosts.
 However, only SSH key authentication is allowed which is enforced via [sshd_config](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/ssh/sshd_config.j2).
 * ICMP echo requests are allowed to all hosts.
 However, there is a threshold of 5 per second which is enforced via [sysctl.conf](https://github.com/rockymadden/canvas-lms-cloud/blob/master/src/ansible/roles/common/templates/etc/sysctl.conf.j2).
 * TCP ports 80 and 443 are open on proxy hosts and __are the only ports intended for public consumption.__ Via Ansible inventory variables, it is possible to rate-limit connections to help protect against abuse and attacks.

-## Requirements

-Ansible installed locally and one or more Ubuntu 14.04 LTS hosts with:
-* OpenSSH server installed
-* Network interface and hostname configured
-* SSH key transferred

 ## Usage